Slush Piles – and my contributions to them

 Publish and be Damned

-I currently have four books available either as Kindle downloads or as epub files from Smashwords.
+I currently have four books available as Kindle downloads.

 After finding the body of a murdered boy in a London park, Leo Wilkes sees an opportunity to rescue his flagging career as a police detective.
 However the investigation soon runs into trouble, and after the body of a young woman is dragged from a canal, Wilkes follows the trail overseas where he learns that a man will take poison if he’s first shown death.